 I am currently working on a new work for the Ebonit Saxophone Quartet, to be premiered in the Cosmo Rodewald Concert Hall, University of Manchester on 16th November 2017, as part of the New Music North West Festival.

-I am delighted to be performing the world premiere of my new piano piece, Kinderszenen on 8th August 2017 in l’Eglise Saint-Pierre-ès-Liens at Cissé, in the Poitou region of France.
-This performance forms part of the Concerts en nos Villages series, which runs alongside the ARAM-Poitou Summer Academy in late July / early August.
-I will also be performing works by Schubert, Beethoven, Fauré, George Crumb and Morton Feldman during this concert series.
+I was delighted to perform the world premiere of my new piano piece, Kinderszenen on 8th August 2017 in l’Eglise Saint-Pierre-ès-Liens at Cissé, in the Poitou region of France.
+This performance was included in the Concerts en nos Villages series, which runs alongside the ARAM-Poitou Summer Academy in late July / early August, during which I also performed works by Schubert, Beethoven, Fauré, George Crumb and Morton Feldman.

-I will also very happy to be teaching on the Composition Masterclass alongside Peter Swinnen from 5th-12th August at ARAM-Poitou.
+I was also very happy to be teaching on the Composition Masterclass at ARAM-Poitou alongside Peter Swinnen from 5th-12th August.

 John Turner and myself have recently made a new recording of Kokopelli (for recorder and prepared piano).
 This will be included on a reissue of ‘John and Peter’s Whistling Book’, which will be available through Divine Art / Métier.
 Watch this space!

 Misplaced Time Refound was shortlisted for a BASCA British Composers Award (Solo/Duo category) in 2016.
 You can hear Gavin Osborn’s performance of it (Cosmo Rodewald Concert Hall, Manchester, 25 February 2016) here.

 I had the great privilege of performing Fauré’s Piano Quintet no. 2 with the Quatuor Danel in the Cosmo Rodewald Concert Hall, Manchester on 25 November 2016.
 What an experience: Fauré is an absolute magician when it comes to harmony and texture.